-Shanghai SINA Leju was granted a high and new technology enterprise status and was entitled to enjoy a favorable statutory tax rate of 15% from 2015 through 2017.
+Shanghai SINA Leju was granted a high and new technology enterprise ("HNTE") status and was entitled to enjoy a favorable statutory tax rate of 15% from 2015 through 2017.
+Shanghai SINA Leju renewed its qualification of "high and new technology enterprise" in 2018 and was entitled to enjoy a favorable statutory tax rate of 15% from 2018 through 2020.